-EERinstalled = Nominal installed equipment EER [kBtu/kWh]
+SEERinstalled = Nominal installed equipment SEER [kBtu/kWh

-EERbaseline = Nominal baseline EER [kBtu/kWh]
+SEERbaseline = Nominal baseline SEER [kBtu/kWh]

 This savings calculation approach yielded an estimate of gross annual savings and an hourly savings load shape for each metered unit.
 Additionally, the savings load shapes provided a basis for determining anticipated average load reductions during the On Peak and Seasonal Peak demand periods of interest.
-More information on how Seasonal Peak hours were determined for this study is provided in Appendix C.
+More information on how Seasonal Peak hours were determined for this study is provided in Appendix C. Seasonal and On Peak demand savings factors (DSF) were calculated from each unit level load shape for both peak definitions were then used to estimate peak demand savings according to the formula below.